darkiyy/sonar-gdscript/README.md

 Random
 ---
 This is/was my first project using ANTLR4, Maven and the SonarSource API.
-The plugin is not good in any way, it is actually pretty terrible.
-But I still hope someone can work with it.

-I might just be an idiot, but I found almost no useful information for creating a SonarQube plugin or working with SSLR.